asuprem/edna/setup/Part 1 - Environment Setup/readme.md

 curl http://<External-IP>:8080
 ```

 You should get a response.

-Delete the cluster with:
+Delete the resources and cluster with:

 ```
-sudo kind delete cluster --name kind
+sudo kubectl delete pod hello-node sudo kubectl delete service hello-node sudo kind delete cluster --name kind
 ```